Tune PI Controllers Using Field Oriented Control Autotuner

 Teknic2310P).
 Open the

-mcb_SetPMSMMotorParameters function does not list your PMSM, determine the parameters for your motor.
+mcb_SetPMSMMotorParameters function does not list your PMSM, determine the parameters for your motor using these steps:

 If you have motor control hardware, you can estimate the parameters for your motor, by using the Motor Control Blockset parameter estimation tool.
-For instructions, see Estimate PMSM Parameters Using Recommended Hardware.
+For instructions, see Estimate PMSM Parameters Using Recommended Hardware and Estimate PMSM Parameters Using Custom Hardware.

 The parameter estimation tool updates the